tezzachris/GARCH/README.md

 # Model Simulation

+The model simulation requires an initial value for the volatility and for the return process (optional).

 # Option Pricing via Characteristic function

 The option price of a European call/put on can be computed using the formula in [1] at Equation (11), that leverages the inversion formula of Gil-Pelaez.

  ## References

   [1]  S.L.
 Heston and S. Nandi.
 A Closed-Form GARCH Option Valuation Model.
 2000 [2]  R.F.
 Engle and G. Lee.
 A Long-Run and Short-Run Component Model of Stock Return Volatility.
 1999 [3]  P. Christoffersen, K. Jacobs, C. Ornthanalai, and Y. Wang.
 Option Valuation with Long-run and Short-run Volatility Components.
 2008
   [4] to be published soon